apache/datafusion/docs/source/specification/roadmap.md

 - Improved error handling for interactive use and shell scripting usage
 - publishing to apt, brew, and possible NuGet registry so that people can use it more easily
 - adopt a shorter name, like dfcli?

-# Ballista

-Ballista is a distributed compute platform based on Apache Arrow and DataFusion.
-It provides a query scheduler that breaks a physical plan into stages and tasks and then schedules tasks for execution across the available executors in the cluster.

-Having Ballista as part of the DataFusion codebase helps ensure that DataFusion remains suitable for distributed compute.
-For example, it helps ensure that physical query plans can be serialized to protobuf format and that they remain language-agnostic so that executors can be built in languages other than Rust.

-## Ballista Roadmap

-## Move query scheduler into DataFusion

-The Ballista scheduler has some advantages over DataFusion query execution because it doesn't try to eagerly execute the entire query at once but breaks it down into a directionally-acyclic graph (DAG) of stages and executes a configurable number of stages and tasks concurrently.
-It should be possible to push some of this logic down to DataFusion so that the same scheduler can be used to scale across cores in-process and across nodes in a cluster.

-## Implement execution-time cost-based optimizations based on statistics

-After the execution of a query stage, accurate statistics are available for the resulting data.
-These statistics could be leveraged by the scheduler to optimize the query during execution.
-For example, when performing a hash join it is desirable to load the smaller side of the join into memory and in some cases we cannot predict which side will be smaller until execution time.